digital-asset/contingent-claims/README.md

 Copyright © 2022 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0

+# :mega: Deprecation notice :mega:

+The Contingent Claims library is now part of [Daml Finance](https://www.digitalasset.com/daml-finance) and development is continuing on the [Daml Finance repository](https://github.com/digital-asset/daml-finance).

 # Contingent Claims

 This is a library for modeling contingent claims, i.e. derivatives, written in the smart contract language [Daml](https://www.digitalasset.com/developers).
 Briefly, a derivative is represented by a tree of `Claim`s, which describe future cashflows between two parties as well as the conditions under which these cashflows occur.